GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

 #### SMS
   - Users will only be able to verify their identity by mail.

+  - Any user entering the verification flow will be presented with an outage screen telling them that their options are to verify by mail or wait until our vendor outage is resolved.

   - Users will only be able to upload their IDs from their computer;
     phone upload will be disabled.

 #### Voice
   - Users will only be able to verify their identity by mail.

+  - Any user entering the verification flow will be presented with an outage screen telling them that their options are to verify by mail or wait until our vendor outage is resolved.

   - Users will only be able to upload their IDs from their computer;
     phone upload will be disabled.